amcginlay/k8s-primer/content/014_linux_namespaces/_index.md

 ## Process Isolation

-Which namespace type provides isolation of a process subtree from other processes a different namespace of the same type?
+Which namespace type provides isolation of a process subtree from other processes in a different namespace of the same type?

 > You used the `ps` command to confirm the namespaces were distinct.